santoslab/case-tool-assessment-4/readme.md

 ```
 dataport sp_int8_t_t sb_write_port;
 ```
-and a correspond port is found in the consumer.
+and a corresponding port is found in the consumer.
 The other "TickTock" ports are associated with the CASE scheduling approach using the domain scheduler (we expect this strategy to be altered when moving to Microkit).